strimzi/proposals/06x-new-kafka-roller.md

       - If a node is in `NOT_RUNNING` state, the restart it only if it has `POD_HAS_OLD_REVISION` or `POD_UNRESPONSIVE` reason.
 This is because, if the node is not running at all, then restarting it likely won't make any difference unless the node is out of date.
       > For example, if a pod is in pending state due to misconfigured affinity rule, there is no point restarting this pod again or restarting other pods, because that would leave them in pending state as well.
 If the user then fixed the misconfigured affinity rule, then we should detect that the pod has an old revision, therefore should restart it so that pod is scheduled correctly and runs.

       - At this point either we started nodes or decided not to because nodes did not have `POD_HAS_OLD_REVISION` reason.
-Regardless, wait for nodes to have `SERVING` within `postOperationalTimeoutMs`.
+Regardless, wait for nodes to have `SERVING` within `postOperationTimeoutMs`.
 If the timeout is reached and the node's `numRetries` is greater than or equal to `maxRetries`, throw `TimeoutException`.
 Otherwise increment node's `numRetries` and repeat from step 2.

    - Otherwise the nodes will be attempted to restart one by one in the following order: